admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

-<p class="lead">admindōjō provides an <strong>easy to setup environment</strong> to train <strong>real-world Linux administration tasks</strong> in preconfigured VirtualMachines.</p>
+<p class="lead">admindōjō provides an <strong>easy to setup environment</strong> to train <strong>real-world Linux administration tasks</strong>.</p>
-<p class="lead">Each training contains a real-world scenario and in-depth explanations.
-Each training gets verified and rated - this way you know exactly if you implemented best-practices.</p>
+<p class="lead">Trainings contain real-world scenarios and in-depth explanations.Yout solution gets verified and rated - this way you know exactly if you implemented best-practices.</p>
-<p class="lead">To help motivating yourself, admindōjō allows you to track your progress online and compete with others!<br/>
+<p class="lead">To keep you motivated, admindōjō allows you to track your progress online and compete with others!<br/>
 <strong>admindōjō is not just a simulation</strong>! admindōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully
-applicable to a standard Linux installation! </p>
+applicable to a standard Linux installation!</p>

 <h2 class="display-4">Getting started</h2>

 1. Install required tools
 2. [Browse trainings](https://admindojo.org/challenges)
-3. Start the preconfigured VM
+3. Start the pre-configured VirtualMachine
 4. Read the objectives and implement them
 5. Run `admindojo check ` to verify your solution
 6. Track your progress at admindojo.org(optional)